abasilak/LossOfOrientation/README.md

 ![Screenshot](teaser.png)

 This research work has received funding from the European Union’s Horizon 2020 research and innovation programme “[FrailSafe](http://www.frailsafe-project.eu/)” under grant agreement No 690140.
+For more info, check this [blog post](http://frailsafe-project.eu/news/73-loss-of-orientation).